MrReedSWCHS/SonicPi/README.md

 <br>More basic but still very useful course.

 * <https://github.com/raspberrypilearning/sonic-pi-lessons>
-<br>Scheme of work developed by Pi foundation for the Live & Coding research project.
+<br>(Archived) Scheme of work developed by Pi foundation for the Live & Coding research project.

 * <https://www.raspberrypi.org/magpi-issues/Essentials_Sonic_Pi-v1.pdf>
 <br>Magpi magazine.
 A bit old now but a great PDF resource.
 Good ideas for making printed resources of your own.